jaddaramu/GradTechTest/javascript/README.md

 ## Clone this repository

+​
-Use `git clone` to clone the repository locally, then change the remote, please do not fork this repository.
-To change the remote, use
+Use `git clone` to clone the repository locally, then change the remote.
+Please do not fork this repository.
+To change the remote, use:

 ```bash
 git remote set-url origin <path-to-your-blank-repository>